MetPX/sarrac/README.rst

 Branches
 --------

+The main repository of sarrac is: https://github.com/MetPX/sarrac As of 2022/12, development is on v3 compatible version of sarrac.
+The customer switched to sr3, so there is no need to continue with v2.
 The existing git branches and their roles:

+* v03 ... the default development branch, launchpad.net daily packages built from here.
-* main ... v03 release branch, tracks v03 punctually.
+* main ... v03 release branch, tracks v03 punctually. launchpad.net stable packages built from here.
-* v03 ... development branch.
-* v2_stable ... v2 release branch, tracks v2 punctually.
+* v2_stable ... v2 release branch, tracks v2 punctually. (legacy)
-* v2 ... v2 development branch.
+* v2 ... v2 development branch. (legacy)
+* issueXXX ... branch developed to address a particular issue.

 Release Process